 A squad from the barracks fired a salute and barracks buglers sounded "taps."
 Karl Hoenig and a boys' choir sang.
 Captain N.J.
-Kidwell, 345 South Third Street, Confederate veteran, who was in the Eighth Virginia Infantry in Pickett's division, presided.
+Kidwell of 345 South Third Street, who was a Confederate veteran of the Eighth Virginia Infantry in Pickett's division, presided.

-The exercises were held in a new cement pavilion erected by army engineers from the barracks, representing five Northern and four Southern states, under command of Captain F. M. Doyle.
-It replaces a wooden structure erected several years ago.
+The exercises were held in a new cement pavilion erected by army engineers from the barracks, representing five Northern and four Southern states, under the command of Captain F. M. Doyle.
+It replaces a wooden structure built several years ago.
 Rain interfered with the program before its completion.
 An American flag was placed on each grave by the Daughters of the Confederacy.
-The pavilion was decorated with flags, bunting and magnolia wreaths."
+The pavilion was decorated with flags, bunting, and magnolia wreaths."

-The marble tombstones were first brought to the Camp Chase Cemetery by rail via horse and wagon from Columbus, Ohio in the spring of 1908.
-The winning bid was given to the Blue Ridge Marble Company from Nelson, Georgia at a price of $2.90 per stone.
-From these same quarries came the majority of the marble monuments we now have in Washington, DC including the Lincoln Memorial.
+The marble tombstones were first brought to the Camp Chase Cemetery by rail via horse and wagon from Columbus, Ohio, in the spring of 1908.
+The winning bid was given to the Blue Ridge Marble Company from Nelson, Georgia for $2.90 per stone.
+From these same quarries came the majority of the marble monuments we now have in Washington, DC, including the Lincoln Memorial.

 • Prisoners of War

 Confederate civilians from WV

 • History of Government Furnished Headstones and Markers

 The question of permanently marking graves of Confederate deceased in national cemeteries and Confederate burial plots resulted in the Act of March 9, 1906 (P.L.
 38, 59th Cong., Chap.
 631), authorizing the furnishing of headstones for the graves of Confederates who died, primarily in Union prison camps and were buried in federal cemeteries.